 This example shows how to configure BGP to influence the inbound path selection for traffic destined for the 172.17.1.0 network by modifying the AS-path attribute.
-In Cisco IOS Release 12.0(32)SY8, 12.0(33)S3, 12.2(33)SX11, and later releases, BGP support for 4-octet (4-byte) autonomous system numbers was introduced.
-The 4-byte autonomous system numbers in this example are formatted in the default asplain (decimal value) format; for example, Router B is in autonomous system numbers, see the "BGP Autonomous System Number Formats" section.
+In Cisco IOS Release 12.0(32)SY8, 12.0(33)S3, 12.2(33)SXI1, and later releases, BGP support for 4-octet (4-byte) autonomous system numbers was introduced.
+The 4-byte autonomous system numbers in this example are formatted in the default asplain (decimal value) format; for example, Router B is in autonomous system number 65538 in the figure below.
+For more details about the introduction of 4-byte autonomous system numbers, see the "BGP Autonomous System Number Formats" section.